adrianmarino/t3pa-pedals/README.md

     13:19:54.148 -> -----------------------------------------------------------
     ```

-3. See current config with `show` command:
+3. See current settings with `show` command:

     ```bash
     13:19:50.365 -> Settings: